The 10 Rules Of Dharma

-- Karma: Refers to the actions that one does in relation to one’s dharma, and the ‘debt’ one incurs in the midst of life that must be repaid.
+- Karma: The actions that one does in relation to one’s dharma, and the ‘debt’ that accrues from bad actions.

 In a sense, dharma could be seen as one’s lifelong task, and karma, the steps that one has to take to complete the task.